Frequently Asked Questions ISTernship – ISTA Summer Fellowship

 ISTernship Program Overview

-The ISTernship is a summer internship program at ISTA which offers research opportunities to outstanding undergraduate students interested in biology, computer science, data science, mathematics, physics, neuroscience and interdisciplinary areas.
+The ISTernship is a summer fellowship program at ISTA that offers research opportunities to outstanding bachelor’s and master’s students interested in biology, computer science, data science, mathematics, physics, neuroscience, chemistry, and interdisciplinary areas.

 - How long is the ISTernship program?